Deb0r0h/Q2DGS_Quantized_2D_Gaussian_Splatting/README.md

-# Light 2D Gaussian Splatting (L-2DGS)
+# Quantized 2D Gaussian Splatting (Q2DGS)

 ![Teaser image](assets/teaser.jpg)

-This repo contains the implementation for the paper 2DGS ([source code](https://github.com/hbb1/2d-gaussian-splatting)) with a vector quantization, that with the contribution of a new regularization term redece the number of gaussians and the memory storage, taking inspiration from the work presents in [Compact3D](https://github.com/UCDvision/compact3d).
-This work is part of my master thesis
+This repository contains the implementation of the quantized 2D Gaussian splatting Q2DGS.
+A modified version of the 2DGS developed by me for my master's thesis.
+The new model is able to obtain lighter reconstructions in terms of memory, making it easier to use the reconstructed scenes.

 ## Installation